joakiol/GeneticTrains/README.md

 - trains.py contains design functions to calculate fitness and visualize solutions.

-- genetic.py contains the implemented genetic algorithm
+- genetic.py contains the implemented genetic algorithm.

-- enfri.py contains the implemented simulated annealing algorithm
+- enfri.py contains the implemented simulated annealing algorithm..

 - main.py contains functions to do all the plots in the report/presentation